apache/metron/metron-platform/metron-enrichment/README.md

 * metron-enrichment-common - this module houses the prepackaged enrichment configuration by sensor.
 It also contains the core enrichment and threat intelligence processing functionality.
 * metron-common-storm - this module is home to Storm-specific code such as Flux files and Storm Bolts.

+## Enrichments List

+Metron provides an HBase table for storing enrichments.
+The rowkeys are a combination of a salt (for managing RegionServer hotspotting), indicator (this would be the search value, e.g. "192.168.1.1"), and type (whois, geoip, etc.).

+This approach performs well for both inserts and lookups, but poses a challenge when looking to get an up-to-date list of all the current enrichments.
+This is of particular concern for the Management UI where it's desirable to provide an accurate list of all available enrichment types.
+A table scan is undesirable because it results in a performance hit for inserts and reads.
+The alternative approach that mitigates these performance bottlenecks is to leverage a custom HBase Coprocessor which will listen to postPut calls from the RegionServer, extract the enrichment type from the rowkey, and perform an insert into a separate `enrichment_list` HBase table.

+Below is the list of properties to configure the HBase enrichment coprocessor `org.apache.metron.hbase.coprocessor.EnrichmentCoprocessor` for writing to HBase.

+#### `enrichment.list.hhase.provider.impl`

+Provider to use for obtaining the HBase table.
+Defaults to `org.apache.metron.hbase.HTableProvider`.

+#### `enrichment.list.hbase.table`

+HBase table name for the enrichments list.

+#### `enrichment.list.hbase.cf`

+HBase table column family for the enrichments list.